badosa/JSON-stat/utils/datalist.md

 ### jsonstat (object, string): required

-It can be an object in the JSON-stat format or a string representing a URL.
+It can be a JSON-stat object or a string representing a URL.

 The object can be in the JSON-stat format: